 Rick: I'm sure it's not perfect, but all in all, do you like the system?

 Kari-Anne: I'm convinced that it's a good idea.
 I mean politically, it's a basic idea I believe in.
 And of course it can always be better.
-But I think the best thing is you're free from the kind of anxiety that I have a feeling many Americans feel — that, um, "How can I afford to go to hospital in case I get ill?
-What happens when I get old and I don't have the money to stay in a nice place?", for instance.
+But I think that the best thing is you're free from the kind of anxiety that I have a feeling many Americans feel — that, um, "How can I afford to go to hospital in case I get ill?
+What happens when I get old if I don't have the money to stay in a nice place?", for instance.
 All these things are more or less taken care of in this system.

 But life wasn't always a picnic on the fjord.
 The Norwegian Folk Museum takes us back to a day when life was more of a struggle.
 It displays 150 traditional buildings brought here from all corners of the country and reassembled in this sprawling park.

 The museum is alive with people demonstrating slices of folk life.
-Smartly crafted log construction and sod-roofs were well-designed for the long, cold winters.
-Stepping inside, you get a tasty example of life back then — these women are making the old-fashioned lefse.
+Smartly crafted log construction and sod roofs were well-designed for the long, cold winters.
+Stepping inside, you get a tasty example of life back then.
+These women are making the old-fashioned lefse.

 Christianity came to Norway back in Viking times.
 Builders employed their expert woodworking skills — evident in their shipbuilding — to make fine wooden stave churches.
 They're named for the staves, or upright posts, upon which they're built.
-While commonplace in 12th-century Norway, only a few of these churches survive today.
+While commonplace in 12th-century Norway, only a few of these churches survive.

 And every hour through the day, a crowd gathers at this farm hamlet from the northern region of Telemark to enjoy folk music and dance.
 With the very strict social constraints of centuries past, folk dances were an acceptable way for boys and girls to flirt and strut their stuff.

-Back in the city, we take a short walk from downtown.
+Back in the center, we take a short walk from downtown.
 Leaving the tourist attractions behind, you connect a little more intimately with the city.
 The national graveyard is a well-tended oasis of peace, where many of the country's cultural greats are buried.
 It leads to Oslo's oldest still-standing building.
 The 12th-century Gamle Aker church was built in the stark Romanesque style.
 The power of the stonework seems to echo the force of medieval Christianity — a force that was necessary to tame those Vikings, turning them from pagan raiders into Christian farmers.

 From the church, a quaint lane leads down to the Akers River.
 It's lined by a delightful row of wooden cottages.
 Because of Oslo's many devastating fires over the centuries, you won't see architecture like this in the town center.